From the magnificent Chevin to a relaxing riverside…

 The local Walkers are Welcome group has developed and published a number of walks which start and finish in Otley.
 These include Otley Four Walks (3-6 miles); Otley Four More Walks (6-9 miles); The Six Dales Trail – a 38 mile route from Otley to Middleham in Wensleydale – and the 28-mile Welcome Way which takes in Otley, Burley in Wharfedale, Baildon and Bingley.
 Maps can be bought in local shops.

 Otley is also home to a number of outdoors shops selling hiking and running gear if there’s anything you have forgotten to pack.
-And, of course, walking and cake go hand in hand, so make sure to check out some of our wonderful cafes and tearooms, pick up some fish ‘n’ chips, or even visit one of our fabulous pubs for lunch.
+Check out Chevin Trek on Gay Lane for any walking or camping items.

 Visit Otley at any time and you are sure to see groups of cyclists taking in the challenging terrain around the town – Yorkshire has, after all, become the Britain’s cycling capital, while the town is the birthplace of World Champion cyclist Lizzie Deignan who is backed by the whole of Otley when racing.